rrathle/bd-statics-fulfillment/README.md

 The `Box` class should expose the following methods:
  - getters for `height`, `width`, and `length`
- - `validateBoxDimensions(double height, double, width, double length)` which allows a user to check if the provided dimensions are legal.
+ - `validateBoxDimensions(double height, double width, double length)` which allows a user to check if the provided dimensions are legal.
 If they are all legal, return `true`, otherwise `false`.

 Update the `Box` class constructor to throw a `DimensionValueException` if the values provided are not legal.